 ProSapient

-ProSapient started in 2018 in London, with an emphasis on building a tech platform and automating internal operations.
-In early 2023, the company had offices in London, Kyiv, Toronto and Raleigh.
+ProSapient started in 2018 in London, with an emphasis on building a tech platform and automating internal expert network operations.
+In late 2024, the company had offices in London, Kyiv, Lisbon, Toronto and Raleigh.

 Looking to use an expert network like Prosapient?
 Try these resources: